ROHIT-REDDY-123/twitter-sentiment-notifier/README.md

 # 📢 Twitter Sentiment Notifier

-This project tracks mentions of **HR Software** on Twitter, analyzes the sentiment of tweets using Hugging Face NLP models, and sends alerts for **negative sentiment** directly to a Telegram channel.
+This project tracks mentions of **Data Science** on Twitter, analyzes the sentiment of tweets using Hugging Face NLP models, and sends alerts for **negative sentiment** directly to a Telegram channel.

 🎯 Try it live: [Telegram Alert Channel](https://t.me/sentiment_alert_demo)